CS294-248: Topics in Database Theory

 Final Report and presentation

 Task: pick a theory problem/result and explain it to a wide audience.
-Write a short report.
-Suggested length: 3-5 page.
-Give a short presentation (10'), in class: tentative date, Tuesday 12/5.
+Give a short presentation (15' including questions).

 Some suggested topics (but feel free to choose beyond these).